The Best TV Villains — And What Makes Them So Compelling

 Looking at the best villains across television, a few common threads emerge:

+Great villains require great shows to contain them, and too many of those shows were cancelled before their stories could finish.
 The best TV shows — especially the cancelled ones — are often defined by their villains as much as their heroes.
 Browse our library of fan-written endings and discover the shows that built unforgettable worlds around unforgettable antagonists.